tinic/blcd-driver/README.md

 ![Alt text](assembly4.jpg)

-Full assembly of the new motor in the chiller, the PCB is othe bottom right:
+Full assembly of the new motor in the chiller, the new PCB is on the bottom right:

 ![Alt text](assembly5.jpg)